ballerburg9005/echolocation-game/README.md

 License: GPL v3 (https://www.gnu.org/licenses/gpl-3.0)

 Experimental prototype for a 2D echolocation simulation game using CUDA, SDL2, OpenGL, and GLEW.
-Navigate with sound pulses, featuring a dual view (static and first-person), sliding collisions, and a dynamic cane.
+Navigate with sound pulses, featuring a dual view (static and first-person), sliding collisions, and a virtual cane (cane not implemented yet).

 The sound wave simulation algorithm employs a finite-difference method to solve the 2D wave equation on a grid, leveraging CUDA to parallelize pressure updates and reflections, simulating wave propagation at 343 m/s with a spatial resolution of 0.01 meters and a 48 kHz audio capture rate.